amfejosi/Module3Capstone/README.md

 # Module3Capstone
 Amanda Sibuea

+## Main Topic: Churn Signals - Listening to What Data Says About Leaving Customers
-## Main Topic: Predicting Customer Churn in E-Commerce Using Machine Learning
+Predicting Customer Churn in E-Commerce Using Machine Learning

 ## Introduction
 This capstone project for the Purwadhika Data Science Programme focuses on exploring data from start to finish regarding E-Commerce Customer Churn.